 Leaves, Leaves, Go Away

 - Mow grass using mulching kits or gator blades – These are modifications to a standard mowing deck that essentially suck leaves up and pulverize them before returning them to the soil surface.
 By chopping the leaves into smaller pieces, it speeds up the decomposition process.
 As the leaves break down, they return vital nutrients back to the root zone of the turf and can actually help to enhance the overall turf health.

-So what happens to all of the waste, trash, and debris?
-In a traditional landfill situation, leaves would be buried and the decomposition of the leaves coupled with the other trash emits harmful methane gas into the atmosphere.
+So, what happens to all of the waste, trash, and debris?
+In a traditional landfill situation, leaves are buried and the decomposition of the leaves alongside other trash emits harmful methane gas into the atmosphere.

+Recycling leaves should be standard practice.
 Nearly two decades ago, we created a location at our corporate headquarters to collect and process yard debris from the services that we performed annually.
 This includes grass clippings, branches and tree trimming debris, and, of course, leaves.
 Leaves no longer go into municipal waste dumpsters or get taken to county or state facilities for recycling.
 It’s another way we are providing Green Peace of Mind.

 Leaves removed from our commercial clients’ sites are brought back to our recycling facility where they are ground, filtered, stacked and allowed to decompose into leaf compost.
 This leaf compost is then pH balanced and returned to the landscape in the form of leaf compost and soil amendments.
 These products are added to landscaping beds, used to topdress turf areas during restoration or establishment, and mixed with other organics to create a potting mix for custom grown container plants.
-From the first season until now, the recycling facility has grown to approximately 4 acres and processes thousands of yards of leaves into compost each season.
+From the first season until now, the recycling facility has grown to approximately 4 acres and processes thousands of yards of leaves into compost each season!